-Drive rollers are mechanisms that facilitate the movement of many different types of machine parts and/or systems.
+Drive rollers are mechanisms that facilitate the movement of many different types of machine parts or systems.
 Primarily, they are relied upon as either the main motion component in conveyor roller systems or the secondary motion component in chain and belt conveyor systems.
-These systems and others are found in industries including automotive manufacturing, chemical processing, construction, food and beverage, healthcare, lumber processing, digital machinery, bulk material handling, mining, office equipment design and packaging.
-Some of the many specific applications of drive rollers include: timing belts and other automotive power transmission systems, imaging equipment including computerized axial tomography (CAT) scanners and magnetic resonance imaging (MRI) scanners, plywood machinery (machinery used to rotate logs and peel their wood) and commercial printers and scanners.
+These systems and others are found in industries including automotive manufacturing, chemical processing, construction, food and beverage, healthcare, lumber processing, digital machinery, bulk material handling, mining, office equipment design, and packaging.
+Some of the many specific applications of drive rollers include timing belts and other automotive power transmission systems, imaging equipment including computerized axial tomography (CAT) scanners and magnetic resonance imaging (MRI) scanners, plywood machinery (machinery used to rotate logs and peel their wood) and commercial printers and scanners.